johann-solo/oliveandmango.github.io/site/content/blog/2018-03-02-chocolate-banoffee-pie.md

 </br>
 </br>

 The dulce de leche is also super simple to make at home.
-Gail Simmons method kind of scared me - with the possibility of the can exploding if you don’t monitor the water levels throughout the whole process, so I opted to use an old method I have been using from Food 52.
+Gail Simmons method kind of scared me - with the possibility of the can exploding if you don’t monitor the water levels throughout the whole process, so I opted to use an old method I have been using from _Food52_.
 It’s a no fail method and no real monitoring required.
 Even if your dulce de leche gets a little thick from baking, you can thin it out with a little milk or water.
 It’s easy and all fears of explosion and cleaning up condescend milk from your walls and ceiling are removed.
 If you don’t feel like DIYing your dulce de leche or have a storebought bottle you have been looking for an excuse to open and use, definitely use it in this recipe.
 Either would be perfect.
 </br>
 </br>
 ![Chocolate Banoffee Pie](/images/uploads/2018_03_02_chocolate_banoffee_pie_6.jpg)